ZTFtrue/BookReader/README.md

 If you have question , please request issue.

+On computer:

-Press "m" on keyboard for open menu.
+Press "m" or `right click` on keyboard to open menu.

+Press `right arrow` and `left arrow` switch page.

+On mobile phone:

+Touch screen "center" to open menu.

+Touch screen `right` and `left` to switch page.

+Touch screen `right` and `left` to switch page.

 ## Preview